Nuaym.leadr

 The AI layer.

-The role spec says: you do not just use AI, you architect with it.
+Your role spec says you don't just use AI, you architect with it.
+So here's what that looks like.
 Seven layers.
-Each one maps to a real data flow inside the tools this team already runs.
-HubSpot sits at the center.
-The LLM connects via API: Claude today, swap the key for any model tomorrow. n8n runs the event bus.
+Each one maps to a real data flow inside tools your team already runs.
+HubSpot's at the center.
+Claude connects via API today, swap the key for any model tomorrow. n8n is the event bus.
 Clay handles enrichment in parallel.

 How the stack connects